frankdean/trip-server/README.md

 The following features are provided:

-* Remote tracking server—client applications such as [GPSLogger][] can be used to submit locations to the server.
+* Remote tracking server—client applications such as [TripLogger Remote for iOS][TripLogger] or [GPSLogger for Android][GPSLogger] can be used to submit locations to the server.

 * Sharing tracks with others.